 done infrequently or other operations take significantly more time

-no one answer.
+there is no one answer.
 It depends on not only the size and nature

 of the data, but also the likely order.
-No algorithm is best in all cases.
+No algorithm is best in all

-very fast and that are useful in different situations.
+all very fast and that are useful in different situations.
 Those

 The Quick Sort

 means it works by reducing a sorting problem into several easier

 sorting problems and solving each of them.
 A dividing value is

 chosen from the input data, and the data is partitioned into three

 The Merge Sort